 Hookup Culture: the Reflection of Tea

 I have tea.
-I won't spill everything, but recently one of my best boy friends made practically every mistake you can make when in a sexual/romantic setting.
+I won't spill everything, but recently one of my best friends made practically every mistake you can make when in a sexual/romantic setting.
 And I think his story is important to talk about.

 When my friends and I heard, our first reaction was intense worry about him.
-We have spoken to him many times, and had contacted his parents prior to him having sex, in order to solidify his support network and get him back the caring boy of three months ago.
+We have spoken to him many times, and had contacted his parents prior to him having sex, in order to solidify his support network and get back the caring boy of three months ago.

 How could he not have considered that drunk unprotected sex impacted the girl he met?
-HOW?

 Beyond this individual incident, hookup culture in the US sets a precedent for a lack of mutually understood romantic commitment and sexual health responsibility.
 Don’t get me wrong, I support hooking up, understanding your own sexuality and pleasure.
 I also believe it is imperative that education and awareness about health and safety be at the forefront of the culture.
 I recently wrote a blog about how formative my own sex-ed was, and my friend’s story serves as a reminder of how critical it is for everyone have access to the same level of knowledge and resources.

 I encourage you to walk away from this (or click away) with a renewed sense of the importance of you: your safety, your health, and your happiness.
-So, if this means exploring our resources at Power to Decide, or calling a friend or loved one to talk, do so.
+So if this means exploring our resources at Power to Decide, or calling a friend or loved one to talk, do so.

 But as a reminder- you always have support here.

-Much love, Emma and the Power to Decide Team
+The Power to Decide Team